Lao People's Revolutionary Party: International outreach

 The LPRP maintains party-to-party relations with communist and non-communist parties, alike.
 It is a regular attendee of the International Meeting of Communist and Workers Parties, an international forum of communist parties.
-It also maintains close party-to-party relations with the Communist Party of China (CPC), the Communist Party of Cuba, the Communist Party of Vietnam (CPV), the Workers' Party of Korea, and the Cambodian People's Party.
+It also maintains close party-to-party relations with the Chinese Communist Party (CCP), the Communist Party of Cuba, the Communist Party of Vietnam (CPV), the Workers' Party of Korea, and the Cambodian People's Party.

-The CPV and the CPC usually compete for influence in Laos, but the LPRP remains closest to the CPV.
-While the CPC often gives aid to Laos and the LPRP, the relationship lacks the rituals that characterise the LPRP–CPV relationship.
+The CPV and the CCP usually compete for influence in Laos, but the LPRP remains closest to the CPV.
+While the CCP often gives aid to Laos and the LPRP, the relationship lacks the rituals that characterise the LPRP–CPV relationship.
 To exemplify, during a routine visit to Laos in December 2015, the Vietnamese Deputy Prime Minister and Minister of Foreign Affairs Phạm Bình Minh awarded the Order of Independence (Class 2 and 3), Order of Labour (Class 3), and Order of Friendship to his Laotian counterparts for their "outstanding performance" in enhancing ties between Laos and Vietnam.
 The priority given to ties with the CPV is seen in other areas as well.
-For instance, upon his election as LPRP General Secretary, Bounnhang Vorachith reached out to his Vietnamese counterpart first and to the CPC at a later date.
+For instance, upon his election as LPRP General Secretary, Bounnhang Vorachith reached out to his Vietnamese counterpart first and to the CCP at a later date.